BasheerUnnisa1/SecurePay-Fraud-Detection/README.md

 ---

-## Problem Statement
-Online financial transactions are increasingly targeted by fraudulent activities, resulting in financial losses and reduced user trust in digital platforms.
-Many existing systems lack the ability to detect suspicious transactions in real time, making effective prevention challenging.

----

 ## Project Overview
-SecurePay is an AI-powered fraud detection system designed to monitor and analyze transaction behavior in real time.
-The system evaluates transaction amount, frequency, location, and historical user activity to identify suspicious patterns and anomalies.
+SecurePay is an AI-powered fraud detection system designed to identify suspicious financial transactions in real time using machine learning and behavioral pattern analysis.

-SecurePay provides fraud prediction, dynamic risk scoring, and explanation-based alerts to help users and institutions take immediate preventive action.

----

-## Key Features
-- Fraud / Not Fraud Prediction
-- Dynamic Risk Scoring System (0–100)
-- Real-time Transaction Analysis
-- Behavioral Pattern Detection
-- Visual Alerts and Explanations
-- Transaction Data Storage
+The system analyzes transaction amount, frequency, location, and user history to detect anomalies and generate fraud predictions with dynamic risk scores.

 ---